10 Types of Mental Imagery You Can Experience and Learn to Use

 Arthur Bowen Davies (1862–1928): Visions of Glory

 Having imagination means first seeing something that is yet to exist.
 But it could exist if the right actions were taken.
 For example, someone might imagine what would happen before meeting with their boss.
 This is an essential aspect of being a visionary leader.
-To be a vision, the imagery:
+To be a vision, the imagery must:

 a.
-Must Focus on the Future
+Focus on the Future

 • Foresight,